Translational research & medicine: from idea to product

 Interested guests can take part in max.
 15 lectures within the modules 1-10.
 The participation fee for partners is 300,- €; external participants can also take part for a cost contribution of 600,- €.

 The curriculum is a programme for working professionals and can not be funded by the Agentur für Arbeit.

 The overall curriculum comprises approximately 460 hours.
 In order to receive your certificate, we require a total quantity of 250 hours – including rotation and self-study.
 Each of the modules must also be documented to attain the certificate.
 The obligatory 250 hours to be achieved can be supplemented by optional courses, transferable skills, key note lectures and coaching and consultation.
-A GCP basic course (module 7.3) is also a prerequisite for receiving the certificate.
-Participation in this course occurs through self-organisation.

 When physicians take part in continuing education, all events listed in the curriculum can be submitted for recognition with the Lower Saxony medical association.
 The credits indicated for the modules in the course booklet are based on the recognized credits from the previous year.
 Please remember to bring your barcodes with you to each event.